 - How to Enable Elevated Heart Rate Notifications on Apple Watch

 What feature would you like to see in the next Apple Watch?
-Do you think medical practitioners would accept the ECG results taken on Apple Watch Series 4?
+Do you think medical practitioners would accept the ECG results taken on Apple Watch Series 4 or 5?
 Do share your feedback with us on Facebook and Twitter.
 Also, make sure to download our app to read more informative contents.